 Probate a Will in Tennessee

-2. The Probate Court appoints a Personal Representative of the decedent’s estate.
-Typically the probate court will appoint the person listed as Executor or Executrix in the Last Will and Testament as the Personal Representative.
+- The court appoints a Personal Representative of the decedent’s estate.
+Typically the court will appoint the person listed as Executor or Executrix in the Last Will and Testament as the Personal Representative.
 However, if this person resides outside of Tennessee then an Administrator c.t.a. must also be appointed by the court to assist in administering the estate.

-3. Unless specifically waived by by the decedent in the written instrument creating the Will, the Personal Representative must post a surety bond equal to the value of the estate in order to assure that the terms of the Last Will and Testament will be properly managed and carried out by the administrator.
+- Unless specifically waived by the decedent in the written instrument creating the Will, the Personal Representative must post a surety bond equal to the value of the estate.
 A probate bond is designed to protect the beneficiaries named in the Will and the creditors of the estate.

-6. A Tennessee inheritance tax return or request for waiver pf tax must be filed with the Tennessee Department of Revenue and a Tax Release must be filed in the Probate Court.
+- A Tennessee inheritance tax return or request for waiver pf tax must be filed with the Tennessee Department of Revenue and a Tax Release must be filed in the Probate Court

 - Unless waived by the Last Will and Testament, a complete inventory and accounting of the estate must be completed and filed in the court.